wishthis/wishthis/README.md

 Note: after pulling updates for a new version you might be prompted to update the database schema in the wishthis user interface (if necessary).
 Make sure you are logged in.

 ### Manual
-1. Download the latest [release](https://github.com/grandeljay/wishthis/releases) and upload all files to your server
+Download the code using the [stable branch](https://github.com/grandeljay/wishthis/tree/stable) and upload it to your server.
-1. Follow the instructions of the installer

-Note: You will have to manually update wishthis by replace all files with the changes from the `stable` branch.
+Note: You will have to manually update wishthis by replacing all files with the changes from the `stable` branch.

 ## Contributing